 - Variety-Seeking Buying Behavior

-Each of these are discussed one by one.
+Each of these is discussed one by one.

 - Complex Buying Behavior: